eclipse-theia/theia-website/src/docs/message_service.md

    progress.cancel();
  })
 ```

-Note that `progress.cancel` is also used to signal that a progress is complete.
+Note that `progress.cancel` is also used to signal that progress is complete.
 The code example above will be displayed like this:

 <img src="/message-service-progress-reporting.gif" alt="Message Service - progress reporting" style="max-width: 525px">